 In some cases, the Smithsonian contributes toward the cost of health insurance for research appointments (see your award letter for details on your specific award).
 Otherwise, the total cost of monthly premiums would be deducted from your stipend payments if you choose to enroll.
-Researchers are urged to take advantage of this insurance, or otherwise provide themselves with adequate medical coverage.
+Researchers are welcome to enroll in a Smithsonian or non-Smithsonian health insurance plan.
 Please be advised that the amount contributed by the Smithsonian toward insurance coverage is considered to be taxable income (see Tax Information section below).